Connect Microsoft Sentinel to Amazon Web Services to ingest AWS service log data

 Microsoft recommends using the automatic setup script to deploy this connector.
 If for whatever reason you do not want to take advantage of this convenience, follow the steps below to set up the connector manually.

-You must have an S3 bucket to which you will ship the logs from your AWS services - VPC, GuardDuty, or CloudTrail.
+You must have an S3 bucket to which you will ship the logs from your AWS services - VPC, GuardDuty, CloudTrail, or CloudWatch.